Omar12/clanker-chats/burnout.md

 ## 1. Think like a marathon runner, not a sprinter

-Early in my career at Google, I used to treat every project like a sprint.
+Early in my career in the past, I used to treat every project like a sprint.
 Long nights, fueled by caffeine, shipping something in record time.
 The short-term recognition felt amazing, but I noticed a dangerous pattern: after shipping, my energy was wrecked, and my motivation tanked.

 The shift came when I started seeing my career as a 30-year marathon.
 You can push hard during "race segments," but you must slow down in between.